 We follow the standard ASF release process.
-One of the committers would volunteer to play the release manager role for a given release.
-A few days will be spent on stabilizing the cTAKES development trunk, improving its documentation and test coverage.
+One of the committers would volunteer to take on the release manager role for a given release.
+A few days will be spent stabilizing the cTAKES development trunk, improving its documentation and test coverage.
 The maven release plug-in (mvn release:prepare/perform) is recommended for this purpose (See details below).

 Open JIRA issues will be reviewed and rearranged accordingly.
 Many of the issues will get resolved during this process and the remaining few will be accordingly prioritized and scheduled for a future release.
 The unit tests and integration tests will be used extensively during this critical period to keep the development in its most stable form.
 Move any existing open issues to the next release.

-It may prompt your to enter your PGP passphrase and SVN password multiple times for each module.
-Just enter them in - as passing them in thru the CLI is found to be insecure.
+Maven may prompt you to enter your PGP passphrase and SVN password multiple times for each module.
+Just enter them in - as passing them in through the CLI is found to be insecure.

 This will place the artifacts to the ASF Nexus area for staging for voting.

-If VOTE passes with 3+ cTAKES PMC votes, move onto next step.
-If VOTE does not pass, repeat steps 3-on until it does
+If VOTE passes with 3+ cTAKES PMC votes and majority approval, move onto next step.
+(See Relase Votes) If VOTE does not pass, repeat steps 3-on until it does.

 svn copy \ https://svn.apache.org/repos/asf/ctakes/tags/ctakes-A.B.C-rcX \ https://svn.apache.org/repos/asf/ctakes/tags/ctakes-A.B.C \ -m "Copying tag of accepted RC for the release to final actual release tag"

 Wait for versions to hit the mirrors (hint: keep checking http://www.apache.org/dyn/closer.cgi/ctakes until you see something).
 Once the release hits: